B.C. premier wants CSIS briefing on alleged Chinese meddling in Vancouver election | CBC News

 "We're always looking for ways to make sure our elections are free and fair,'' Eby said at a news conference in Prince Rupert.

-This week's newspaper report says the CSIS documents do not name the consulate's favoured mayoral and council contenders, but it wanted the incumbent Kennedy Stewart to lose.
+This Globe and Mail story says the CSIS documents do not name the consulate's favoured mayoral and council contenders, but it wanted the incumbent Kennedy Stewart to lose.

 Sim, Vancouver's first Canadian mayor of Chinese descent, defeated Stewart by more than 36,000 votes.